BM345/NagwaSchemas/workflow/workflow_xml_specification.md

 What this rule says is 'Allow this transition if the transition with the reference **'drafting_to_course_review'** is **not in** the list of **past transitions**.

 It should be possible to parse these three types of rule using RegEx.

+As you can see, three pieces of data are needed to apply the rules: the role of the current user, the list of past statuses, and the list of past transactions.
+The second and third of these can be retrieved from the History XML for the content item.

 ### Examples